margueriteaya/Safari15-Start-page-ja_jp/Readme.md

-#  Firefox 'Safari 15' Theme and New Tab Page (Dark & Light Mode)
+#  Firefox 'Safari 15' Theme with Adaptive Colors and New Tab Page

 A Firefox theme that emulates the Safari 15 interface and new tab page